There are 4 Bitterroot River streamflow monitoring stations.

-If you like to fish or recreate on Montana rivers, you probably keep an eye on streamflows.
+If you like to fish or recreate on the Bitterroot River, you should keep an eye on streamflows.

-Understanding current water conditions is key to a successful and safe day on the river.
+Understanding current water conditions is the key to a safe day on the river.

 It’s amazing how much Bitterroot River streamflows change throughout the year.

-From high water in spring to low water in the fall, streamflows range from below 500cfs to over 10,000cfs.
+From high water in spring, to low water in the fall, streamflows can range from below 500cfs to over 10,000cfs.

-That’s a factor of 20X, and the Bitterroot River is two entirely different rivers at those flows.
+That’s a factor of 20X, and the Bitterroot River is two entirely different rivers at these flows.

-Take a minute to see what’s going on before you head out to the river.
+Be sure to take a minute to review streamflows before you head out to the river.

 Streamflow Near Darby, MT